 12 May 2022: Independent candidates for Kooyong and North Sydney, Monique Ryan and Kylea Tink, and Greens candidate for Higgins, Sonya Semmens, join a livestreamed 7th birthday party for Kopika Nadesalingam.
 Nic Dorward negotiated the candidates' participation and I produced the Zoom event, which reached 10,000 people on Facebook.

-19 May 2022: After Prime Minister Scott Morrison falsely claims his government cannot grant visas allowing the Nadesalindam to return to Biloela, Nic Doward and I co-write a rapid response media statement debunking Morrison's claim.
-My closely cropped video of Morrison's comments reached 340,000 people on Facebook.
+19 May 2022: After Prime Minister Scott Morrison falsely claims his government cannot grant visas allowing the Nadesalindam to return to Biloela, Nic Doward and I co-write a rapid response media statement within 30 minutes.
+My closely cropped video of Immigration Minister Alex Hawke looking over Morrison's shoulder reached 340,000 people on Facebook.

 20 May 2022: The Age publishes an election eve story headlined "PM 'misled' voters on Biloela family".